Communication-Efficient Local Decentralized SGD Methods: Discussion

-\paragraph{Communication Efficiency.} LD-SGD with $\IM_T$ needs only $|\IM_T|$ communications per $T$ total steps.
+LD-SGD with $\IM_T$ needs only $|\IM_T|$ communications per $T$ total steps.
 To increase communication efficiency, we are motivated to reduce the size of $\IM_T$ as much as possible.
 However, as suggested by Theorem~\ref{thm:bound}, to guarantee convergence, we are required to make sure $\IM_T$ is sufficiently large (so that $\text{gap}(\IM_T)$ will be small enough).
 The trade-off between communication and convergence needs a careful design of update schemes.
-The two proposed update schemes have their own way of balancing the trade-off.
+The two proposed update schemes have their own way of balancing the trade-off with a bounded $\text{gap}(\IM_T)$.